turfus/ActiveInferenceJournal/Courses/ActiveInferenceForTheSocialSciences/SemioticsSemantics_Lecture/Transcripts/Prose/AIFSS-04L Semiotics and Semantics Lecture ~ Sganzerla.wav.sentences.csv_transcript.md

 [[start:3867072][end:3867660]] Right?
 [[start:3868350][end:3871578]] And that's not trivial how that happens.
 [[start:3871664][end:3871962]] Right?
-[[start:3872016][end:3885120]] And even if it does, and even if it were trivial, it's not something that maps out completely identically with every single agent.
+[[start:3872016][end:3885120]] And even if it does, and even if it were trivial, it's not something that maps out completely, identically with every single agent.

 1:04:46 [[start:3886770][end:3888402]] There's going to be diversity there.
-[[start:3888536][end:3895362]] So how do you make that notion more inclusive and less raified in that sense?
+[[start:3888536][end:3895362]] So how do you make that notion more inclusive and less reified in that sense?

-1:04:55 [[start:3895496][end:3904498]] Because then if the more you Raify, the more you single it out into around only one general type of understanding.
+1:04:55 [[start:3895496][end:3904498]] Because then if the more you reify, the more you single it out into around only one general type of understanding.
-[[start:3904674][end:3918838]] So when you think them more individually, then you lose that strength of this one single principle organized, one single way of cashing out utility.
+[[start:3904674][end:3918838]] So when you think of them more individually, then you lose that strength of this one single principle organized, one single way of cashing out utility.
 [[start:3918934][end:3920038]] That's not the principle.

 1:05:20 [[start:3920134][end:3920780]] Sorry.
-[[start:3922110][end:3936218]] So I think that speaks a lot with the type of instrumental use and the type of pragmatism, the types of application of these practices.
+[[start:3922110][end:3936218]] So I think that speaks a lot with the type of instrumental use and the type of pragmatism, and the types of application of these practices.
 [[start:3936314][end:3936730]] Right.
 [[start:3936820][end:3942110]] Remember, in the sense of the scientific forestry, it's also a practice.
 [[start:3942190][end:3950486]] It's not something that is true in itself, it's true in terms of practice, right, in terms of applications, in terms of building communities around them.